Results of the Places Challenge are here

 Semantic Boundary Detection: the performance of the semantic boundary detection will be determined by the F-measure at optimal dataset scale (F-ODS).
 The evaluation toolkit also provides F-measure at optimal image scale (F-OIS) and average precision (AP) to evaluate your model.
 Refer to the toolkit for the detailed information.

-Submissions should be uploaded through the challenge server (TBA).
+Submissions should be uploaded through the challenge server (online!).